Organon & Co.: History

-Organon was founded by Dr. Saal van Zwanenberg in Oss, the Netherlands, in 1923 as a separate part of the meat factory Zwanenberg's fabrieken.
-Its first product was insulin in 1923.
-In the thirties it manufactured estrogens.
+Organon was founded in 1923 as a partnership between the physiologist/endocrinologist of the University of Amsterdam Prof Ernst Laqueur and Saal van Zwanenberg (1889-1974) who owned an abattoir/slaughterhouse, Zwanenbergs Slachterijen en Fabrieken, in Oss in Northern Brabant.
+The company's first product was insulin in 1923.
+In the thirties it manufactured estrogens, in particular estrone under the trade name Menformon.

 In 1948, Organon acquired the Newhouse research site in Scotland, United Kingdom.
 The production of cortisone was initiated in 1953.

 In 1962, it bought the stock of the Nederlandsche Cocaïnefabriek.
 The company name was changed to Koninklijke Zwanenberg-Organon (KZO), and it merged with the fibre producer AKU in 1969 to become AKZO, later Akzo Nobel.
 Organon was the human health care business unit of Akzo Nobel.
 In 2004, Organon acquired active-pharmaceutical-ingredient producer Diosynth.

+Organon was initially located in West Orange, New Jersey.
 In November 2007, Schering-Plough acquired Organon BioSciences and veterinary pharmaceutical company Intervet from Akzo Nobel.
-Schering-Plough transferred Organon to its headquarters in New Jersey.
+Schering-Plough transferred Organon to its headquarters in Jersey City, New Jersey.
 Two years later, Schering-Plough merged with Merck & Co., known as Merck Sharp & Dohme or MSD outside the United States and Canada.